Frequently Asked Questions

 To alter personal details displayed on your photo licence card (other than change of address), you must complete Form P645 (Application for Amendment or Replacement of an Individual Licence) and post it to SLED along with:

 - A certified copy of your birth certificate.

-Once your application is processed you will receive a Photographic Advice letter which you must present to the Roads and Maritime Services to obtain your replacement licence.
+Once your application is processed you will receive a Photograph Advice letter which you must present to the Roads and Maritime Services to obtain your replacement licence.

 When you receive your new licence you must surrender your old licence by either: